 Queensland Holiday Types

-One of the greatest joys of a Queensland holiday is its endless opportunities, so every time you visit, you'll experience something different.
-From modern cosmopolitan cities to laid-back country towns, pristine beaches and ancient Indigenous culture, a holiday in Queensland lets you choose your own adventure.
-If you’re looking for inspiration you’ll find it in our Queensland holiday types below.
-Browse our itineraries or talk to one of our Australia Experts about creating a bespoke holiday.
+From cosmopolitan cities to laid-back towns, pristine beaches and ancient Indigenous culture, a holiday in Queensland lets you choose your own adventure.
+If you’re looking for inspiration you’ll find it in our Queensland holiday types below...

 As Australia’s second largest state (seven times the size of the UK) it can be difficult to know where to start your holiday in Queensland.
 For holidays to southern Queensland, the most popular entry point is Brisbane, the state’s growing capital and the perfect starting point for a road trip north along the beaches and villages of Australia's Sunshine Coast, or south to the Gold Coast.
 For Tropical North Queensland holidays, the laid-back town of Cairns is a great entry point, with nearby Port Douglas, Palm Cove and Trinity Beach all ripe for exploration.
 It also boasts convenient access to the Great Barrier Reef and the Wet Tropics Rainforest, the only place on the planet where two World Heritage sites sit side by side.